carvel-dev/carvel/site/content/blog/getting-started-with-open-source-contribution.md

 #### **Why**

-It is not easy to get started contributing to Open Source Software.
+It is not easy to get started contributing to Open-Source Software.
 But there are a number of benefits:
 - Open-source contributions help you **get feedback** to improve your technical skills
 - **Learn the programming patterns** used by experienced developers
 - **Get hands on experience** with the code